-Many Kinkajou owners report that their pets are active, playful and amusing animals once they wake up at around 7 p.m.
+Many Kinkajou owners report that their pets are active, playful, and amusing animals once they wake up at around 7 p.m.
 Despite being almost completely arboreal in the wild, in captivity they play on the ground.
-They also climb and jump over furniture and over people too.
-It's important that nothing fragile or expensive is around when a kinkajou is playing!
+They also climb and jump over furniture and people.
+It's important that nothing fragile or expensive is around when a kinkajou is playing.
 Owners may have to get used to the prehensile tail being wrapped around their neck as the kinkajou climbs over them.

 Some owners report that the best setup is to have a special, safe room for the kinkajou.
 This room should contain furniture and a floor covering that is easy to clean as well as fun things for the kinkajou to do.
 The pet can then be let out of its cage to play.